Educational Captioning: Teachers Share Their Experiences

 Educational methods vary from teacher to teacher.
 Myself, I prefer in general to use the film on a pause-andcontinue method.
 As a concept was, or is going to be shown on the screen, I will point out the picture, and the language used in the captioning, and then correlate that with American Sign Language so the students have maximum opportunity to gain understanding.

 In the pictures, you will see me with the film on still frame while we discuss the concept at hand.
 In this case, we are discussing "road rage" in the driver education class.
 This particular film does a great job of dramatizing the emotions that can produce dangerous drivers.

 In closing, I would add that over the years, in all the different subjects I have taught, there have always been educational films that I could incorporate into each class to enhance the learning process.
 Thank you for having such a great tool for the educators and the students.

 About the DCMP

 The Described and Captioned Media Program (DCMP) provides services designed to support and improve the academic achievement of students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind.
-These services include (1) a library of free-loan described and captioned educational media; (2) a clearinghouse of information related to educational media access, including a gateway to Internet resources related to accessibility; and (3) a center for training and evaluation of any service provider desiring to appear on the DCMP's approved lists of description and captioning service providers.
+These services include (1) a library of free streaming described and captioned educational media; (2) a Learning Center of related to educational media access; and (3) eLearning Resources for professional development.
 There are no user-registration or service fees.
 The DCMP is funded by the U.S. Department of Education and administered by the National Association of the Deaf.